 Reflection Questions for the 29th Sunday in Ordinary Time Year A

-- Am I quick to take sides?
-How do I relate to the "other side”?
+- Am I quick to take sides in conflicts or disputes?
+How do I relate to those on the "other side" and find common ground?

-- What do I need to give to God today?
+- What specific aspect of my life or what challenge do I need to offer up to God today?